databendlabs/databend/docs/doc/90-contributing/01-rfcs/20230213-query-result-cache.md

     pub query_time: DateTime<Utc>,
     /// Time-to-live of this query.
     pub ttl: usize,
+    /// The snapshot ids of the underlying data. pub snapshot_ids: Vec<String>,
+    /// The segment ids of the underlying data. pub segment_ids: Vec<String>,
+    /// The partition locations of the underlying data. pub partition_locations: Vec<String>,
+    /// The size of the result cache (bytes). pub result_size: usize,
     /// The location of the result cache file. pub location: String,
 }